Current Fellows

 More about Baljeet

-Clinical Interests: Systemic lupus erythematosus, health advocacy
+Clinical Interests: Systemic lupus erythematosus, reproductive health in rheumatology

 Research Interests: Health disparities within rheumatology